nilearn/nilearn/doc/building_blocks/neurovault.rst

   Even if you specify a filter as a function, the default filters for ``image_terms`` and ``collection_terms`` still apply; pass an empty dictionary if you want to disable them.
-Without ``image_terms={}`` in the call above, parcellations, images not in MNI space, etc. would be still be filtered out.
+Without ``image_terms={}`` in the call above, parcellations, images not in :term:`MNI` space, etc. would be still be filtered out.